joebew42/elixir_cqrs_es_example/README.md

 - `EventStore.append_to_stream` should return `:ok` and not `{:ok}`
 - Consider to return an `EventStream` instead of a list when doing `Account.changes(...)`
 - `Accounts` should be a `BankService`.
 It is stateless and will collaborate with the `AccountRepository`

+## TRASHED

+- Elixir: Is it possible to configure the application through environment variables?
+- Maybe the responsabilities to `create` and `find` an `Account` should be delegated to the `AccountRepository`, and we may think to rename it as `Accounts`?
+- [?]
+Implement an `EventStoreAccountRepository`